Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 The first is speed.
 A wrong output from a conversational AI is a document or a response.
 A wrong action sequence from an agentic AI is a set of changes to live systems, potentially across multiple platforms, completed before a reviewer sees anything.
 The window for detecting and correcting an error is narrow.
 In some workflows, the actions taken by an agent are difficult or costly to reverse.

 These differences do not make agentic AI ungovernable.
-They require governance that is designed for how these systems actually operate, rather than governance frameworks adapted from advisory AI or from traditional IT.
+They call for governance that is designed for how these systems actually operate, rather than governance frameworks adapted from advisory AI or from traditional IT.

 The Four Governance Requirements for Agentic Deployments